mythgard-hub/mythgard-hub/README.md

 ## Testing

 End-to-end tests are written using cypress.
+Ignore example tests except for reference.
+They will be removed at some point.

 1. cd e2e
 1. npx cypress open